 Dr Che’s triangle of needs

-We had many conversations at MWC about the Coordination Age.
+We had many conversations at MWC19 about the Coordination Age.
 One fellow traveller that we met was Dr Haiping Che, the eminent SVP and Chief Digital Transformation Officer at Huawei.

 Dr Che summarised one aspect of future success for the industry in with a rather neat triangle in his notebook, which I reproduce in the following chart.

 Figure 2: Dr Che’s triangle – successful strategies will serve three goals

 Source: Dr Haiping Che, SVP Chief Digital Transformation Officer, Huawei